mounirrouissi/Microservices/README.md

 # Microservice Project using Spring Cloud
 ## Description
 This project demonstrates a practical microservices architecture using Spring Cloud.
-It covers various aspects of a microservice architecture including service discovery, centralized configuration, distributed tracing, circuit breaker patterns, and event-driven architecture.
+It covers various aspects of a microservice architecture including service discovery, centralized configuration, distributed tracing, circuit breaker patterns, and event-driven architecture and github actions as a CI/CD pipeline.

 This project consists of three separate microservices: Order Service, Product Service, and Inventory Service.
 Each service is designed to run independently and communicates with its own database.